TREAD: Token Routing for Efficient Architecture-agnostic Diffusion Training: Abstract

 \section{Abstract}

 Diffusion models have emerged as the mainstream approach for visual generation.
-However, these models usually suffer from sample inefficiency and high training costs.
-This issue is particularly pronounced in the standard diffusion transformer architecture due to its quadratic complexity relative to input length.
-Recent works have addressed this by reducing the number of tokens processed in the model, often through masking.
-In contrast, this work aims to improve the training efficiency of the diffusion backbone by using predefined routes that store this information until it is reintroduced to deeper layers of the model, rather than discarding these tokens entirely.
-Further, we combine multiple routes and introduce an adapted auxiliary loss that accounts for all applied routes.
-Our method is not limited to the common transformer-based model - it can also be applied to state-space models.
-Unlike most current approaches, our method, \raisebox{-0.1em}{\emojione[][0.3cm]} \methodname{}, achieves this without architectural modifications.
-Finally, we show that our method reduces the computational cost and simultaneously boosts model performance on the standard benchmark ImageNet-1K $256 \times 256$ in class-conditional synthesis.
-Both of these benefits multiply to a convergence speedup of \textbf{9.55$\times$} at 400K training iterations compared to DiT and \textbf{25.39$\times$} compared to the best benchmark performance of DiT at 7M training iterations.
-Our code will be released.
-Our code will be released at: \href{https://github.com/CompVis/tread}{https://github.com/CompVis/tread}.
+However, these models typically suffer from sample inefficiency and high training costs.
+Consequently, methods for efficient finetuning, inference and personalization were quickly adopted by the community.
+However, training these models in the first place remains very costly.
+While several recent approaches including masking, distillation, and architectural modifications have been proposed to improve training efficiency, each of these methods comes with a tradeoff: they achieve enhanced performance at the expense of increased computational cost or vice versa.
+In contrast, this work aims to improve training efficiency as well as generative performance at the same time through routes that act as a transport mechanism for randomly selected tokens from early layers to deeper layers of the model.
+Our method is not limited to the common transformer-based model - it can also be applied to state-space models and achieves this without architectural modifications or additional parameters.
+Finally, we show that \methodname{} reduces computational cost and simultaneously boosts model performance on the standard ImageNet-256 benchmark in class-conditional synthesis.
+Both of these benefits multiply to a convergence speedup of \textbf{14$\times$} at 400K training iterations compared to DiT and \textbf{37$\times$} compared to the best benchmark performance of DiT at 7M training iterations.
+Furthermore, we achieve a competitive FID of \textbf{2.09} in a guided and \textbf{3.93} in an unguided setting, which improves upon the DiT, without architectural changes.
+Project Page: \mbox{\href{https://compvis.github.io/tread}{https://compvis.github.io/tread}}